liferay/liferay-docs/develop/tutorials/articles/03-portlets/01-mvc-portlet.markdown

 developing only a small Liferay MVC application.
 Not so; just put all of your logic into the `-Portlet` class if you don't want to split up your MVC commands.

-In simpler applications, if you don't have and MVC command to rely on, your portlet render URLs specify the path to the JSP in an `mvcPath` parameter.
+In simpler applications, if you don't have an MVC command to rely on, your portlet render URLs specify the path to the JSP in an `mvcPath` parameter.

 		<portlet:renderURL var="addEntryURL">